alantech/iasql/postmortems/001 - Postmortem for v0.0.19 Deployment Failure.md

 Our production and staging IaSQL databases do not use `us-east-1` and have more than just the `aws_account` installed, so they did run into this issue when the deploy logic upgraded them to the latest version of the engine.

+After that, an issue with the `Context` object within the engine was discovered due to a new usage of it inside of the refactored `aws_account`.
+The issue was with the caching of the context object not being completely eliminated between requests due to shallow copies being made.
+This was also not discovered in the test suite because we have not tested concurrent, separate tests in the exact same running engine.

 ## Prevention

 The mitigation for this exact issue has already been performed to get `v0.0.20` released, and an explicit test to confirm the full flow of an `iasql_upgrade` call works has been written.